ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 scenario.

-`We might stratify the treatment covearge rates by simulant’s cytogenetic risk level, age, sex, and race/ethnicity if Flatiron data support us to do so.`
+`We might stratify the treatment covearge rates by simulant’s cytogenetic risk level, renal function, age, sex, and race/ethnicity if Flatiron data support us to do so.`

-**Baseline** The baseline scenario will project GBD 2019 demographic and disease trends out from 2021 to 2026.
-For any simulated population, the coverage rates for all regimens except Isatuximab will be held constant across the 5 years of the simulation; Isatuximab will start to be available to simulants as a second-line regimen and ramp up to 45% coverage by 2026 to simulate a business-as-usual treatment scenario.
+**Baseline** The baseline scenario will project GBD 2019 demographic and disease trends out from 2021 to 2025.
+For the US general population, registry population, and key sub-populations, Isatuximab will start to be available to simulants as a second and later lines of regimen and ramp up to a coverage rate differ by line of treatment in 2025 to simulate a business-as-usual treatment scenario.

-**Alternative** Most aspects of the alternative scenario will be the same as the baseline scenario: it will project GBD 2019 demographic and disease trends out from 2021 to 2026 and apply the same coverage rates (or ramp up) for all regimens specified in the baseline.
-In contrast to the baseline scenario, Isatuximab in the alternative scenario will start to be available to simulants as a first-line regimen among all simulated population.
+**Alternative** Most aspects of the alternative scenario will be the same as the baseline scenario: it will project GBD 2019 demographic and disease trends out from 2021 to 2025 and apply the same coverage rates of Isatuximab regimen (as 2+ line treatment) specified in the baseline.
+In contrast to the baseline scenario, Isatuximab in the alternative scenario will start to be available to simulants as a frontline regimen and ramp up to 10% coverage at frontline in 2025 among all simulated population.

 In the absence of data from Flatiron, we made following assumptions:
- 1. The initial treatment coverage of Isatuximab is set to be 10% in 2021.
+ 1. The initial treatment coverage of Isatuximab is informed by Sanofi's commercial team.
- 2. The probability of simulants treated with Isatuximab is the same across different lines of treatment.
+ 2. The probability of simulants treated with Isatuximab is differ by lines of treatment and capped to not exceed 10% in 2025.
- 3. The coverage scale-up of Isatuximab follows the same trend from IQVIA sales projection.
+ 3. The coverage scale-up of Daratummumab follows the trend from IQVIA sales projection.

 .. note::